-Consumers have plenty of choices when it comes to credit cards, from travel, cash back, low balance transfer, and store credit cards, to name a few.
+Consumers have plenty of choices when it comes to choosing a credit card, from travel to cash back to low balance transfer cards.
 Each has a variety of benefits and serves their audience differently.

-So why choose a retailer’s credit card?
-Store credit cards can be a great way to earn discounts at your favourite stores and often have extra perks if you shop at the retailer often.
+And then there are retailer credit cards.
+Store credit cards — which are credit cards that are specifically offered by a retailer (think a department store, or a grocery chain) — can be a great way to earn discounts at your favourite stores and offer extra perks the more you shop at the retailer.
 For these reasons, they suit frequent shoppers the best.
 However, for many households, a store credit card might not be their primary credit card.

 Many store credit cards come with no annual fees and useful welcome offers.
 That is why they can make a great secondary credit card and addition to your wallet.

-For example, the President’s Choice Financial® Mastercard®, Triangle™ Mastercard®, and Walmart Mastercard®, have no annual fees and offer rewards from some of your favourite brands.
+For example, the President’s Choice Financial® World Mastercard® and Walmart Rewards™ World Mastercard® have no annual fees and offer rewards from companies that many people routinely shop at.

 Apart from general in-store or online discounts, many store credit cards offer membership perks.
 Cardholders may be able to return items without a receipt or take advantage of extended returns, attend members-only events, enjoy free shipping, or access financing and installment plan options.